 1) They put a full stop in the middle of this sentence and divides it into two different sentences.
-They do this because they deny the deity of Christ and this scripture blatantly affirms the deity of Christ, so they must allow their false doctrine to contradict the Bible.
-This makes the second sentence introduce another person, their Jehovah, to make an awkward and mal-placed appearance where he doesn’t belong.
+They do this because they deny the deity of Christ and this scripture clearly affirms the deity of Christ, so they must allow their own doctrine to contradict the Bible.
+This makes the second sentence introduce another person to make an awkward and mal-placed appearance where he doesn’t belong.
 The natural flow of the Greek is interrupted by a change of topic and an out-of-context exhortation to praise God.
 This is emphasized by #2:

 3) They add “be” before blessed.
-This turns it from a description into a exhortation.
+This turns the meaning from a description into a exhortation.
 The Greek is describing Christ as being “God who is blessed”.
 The NWT instead turns this into a separate command to praise God.

-Had it just been a case of punctuation then it could be debatable, but they have to do at least three different changes in order to twist this scripture to make it say what they want: to deny Christ.
+Had it just been a case of punctuation then it could be debatable, but they have done at least three different changes in order to twist this scripture to make it say what they want: to deny Christ.

 1 Corinthians 7:31